JoshuaGutie/NewsFeed/README.md

 ### `npm run dev`

-because when you deploy it to heroku the npm start command is designated to server the current build to the end user.
+because when you deploy it to heroku the 'npm start' command is designated to serve the current build to the end user.

 See package.json to understand what's going on